Our FDA/Xavier PharmaLink Strategic Committee is made up of the following FDA officials and industry experts:

 Since 1977, Jim has traveled the world consulting, developing and conducting GMP training workshops, and performing GMP audits that positively influence the business performance and results of manufacturing organizations in the United States, Puerto Rico and over 70 countries.
 Examples of his published training programs include: “GMP Makes Good Business Sense”; “GMP – Why Do We Need It?”; “The Ten Principles of Good Manufacturing Practice”; “GMP – The Best Way To Comply”; “Written Procedures – Our Roadmap To Quality”; “Write It Down – Keep Good Records”; “Doing The Job Right The First Time”; “Check And Double Check”; “Keep It Clean” and “Auditing For Compliance and Improvement”.

 Vice President for Commercial Technology North America

-Bob Zinser is the North American Vice President for Commercial Technology at Patheon.
-Patheon is a provider of pharmaceutical development and commercial manufacturing services.
-In his current role, Bob is responsible for commercial technologies used at the Toronto, U.S. and Puerto Rico sites of Patheon.
-He has spent more than 40 years in the pharmaceutical industry, with extensive experience in Quality Control, Manufacturing, Packaging, Supply Chain, Contract Management, Business Management and five years as Cincinnati Site Director.
+Bob Zinser, semi-retired, was formerly Vice President for Commercial Technology North America at Patheon.
+Patheon is a provider of pharmaceutical development and commercial manufacturing services to the pharmaceutical industry.
+In this role, Bob was responsible for commercial technologies used at the Toronto, U.S. and Puerto Rico sites of Patheon.
+He has spent 45 years in the pharmaceutical industry, with extensive experience in Quality Control, Manufacturing, Packaging, Supply Chain, Contract Management, Business Management and five years as Cincinnati Site Director.
 Bob holds bachelor of science and master of science degrees in chemistry, and an M.B.A. in management, all from Xavier University.